 Audio-Technica AT2020USB appears to be yet another side-address condenser microphone with USB digital output.
 But this is actually a piece of hardware that is worth a full review.
 It delivers sound superior to mics of this price range.
 You can get done voiceovers and podcasts with some instrumental with AT2020USB.
 And at the very least, this is a fine specimen of a $100+ condenser mic.
-A little note here, AT2020USB+ is the model that will be available in foreseeable future as the basic AT2020USB has been discontinued, but is still available on Amazon.
+A little note here, AT2020USB+ is the model that will be available in foreseeable future as the basic AT2020USB has been discontinued.

 Features and sound quality